meltyourface/blank/posts/Assassinations/Comprehensive-Dossier-Creation-for-Targeted-Individual-Analysis/index.md

 Target's vulnerability: Johnathan Smith has a daily routine of jogging alone in a wooded area within a park between 6:00 AM and 7:00 AM.
 The area is generally secluded with minimal foot traffic at this time.

-Ideal location for stealthy and effective execution: The wooded area of the park during his jogging routine.
+**Ideal location for stealthy and effective execution**: The wooded area of the park during his jogging routine.

-Ideal Time: Early morning, between 6:00 AM and 6:30 AM, when the area has the least number of visitors, and before the sun rises for increased cover.
+**Ideal Time**: Early morning, between 6:00 AM and 6:30 AM, when the area has the least number of visitors, and before the sun rises for increased cover.

-Environmental factors to consider: Poor weather conditions (rain, fog) provide additional cover during execution.
+**Environmental factors to consider**: Poor weather conditions (rain, fog) provide additional cover during execution.